-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Israel while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Israel while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Israel.

 Israel is a small country in the middle east that borders the Mediterranean and Red Seas.
 The political capital is Jerusalem and the business center is Tel Aviv.
 While Israelis tend to be friendly and cordial, they are also known for being direct, assertive, and persistent.
 Businesses usually have a relatively flat hierarchy and are informal.
 The culture is collaborative, results-oriented and fast-paced, and sudden changes in plans happen frequently.
 Meetings may start as much as 20 minutes late and are often interrupted by phone calls or other people walking in; such interruptions are normal and should not be considered rude.